 - Vanilla extract – 1 tsp

 Note: 1) I used bottled blueberry crush.
-If using fresh blueberries, I would suggest making a blueberries sauce a little ahead of time.
+If using fresh blueberries, I would suggest making a sauce with the blueberries, a little ahead of time.
 Take a big handful of blueberries, 1/4 cup of water and 1/4 cup of sugar in a pan.
 Cook together on a medium flame till the berries burst and turn slightly mushy.
 They will come together as a nice saucy concoction after a few minutes.
 Remove from flame and set aside to cool.

 2) Some people don’t like using gelatin.
 If you’re one of them, you could use china-grass/ agar-agar in place of gelatin.
 Personally I haven’t tried working with agar-agar yet.
 If you do, please come back and tell me how it turned out for you.